 Because the stunt was so routine, many questions remain about the tragedy.
 One question is why it took 17 minutes for an ambulance to arrive, when a fire engine arrived within seven minutes of the accident.
 Questions have also been raised as to why Mr. Bernecker wasn’t evacuated by medevac helicopter until 30 minutes after the fall.
 It’s been speculated that Georgia may not have the necessary safety rules in place that more established filming states do have.
 In California, the presence of a medic or ambulance is required on set when stunts are being performed.

 Film and TV production brings a lot of revenue to the Peach State, but the companies that film here have an obligation to keep their workers safe.
 If you’ve been injured on a film set, or at any place of work, you need to contact a Georgia personal injury attorney.
 The legal team at Atlanta’s Grant Law Office has more than 50 years of combined personal injury experience, and can answer any questions you may have.
-Call us for a free case evaluation at (866) 249-5513 or (404) 995-3955.
+Call us for a free case evaluation at (404) 995-3955.